 The Grandfather Mountain Stewardship Foundation‘s Educator Workshop series invites educators to take advantage of the mountain’s classroom in the clouds.
 These courses are designed specifically for educators — not the general public — and most are free to attend.

+Advance registration is required.
+The workshops take place at Grandfather Mountain and may include some walking, so participants are encouraged to bring appropriate footwear and be prepared for inclement weather.
 Attendees are also asked to bring their own lunch, although there is a restaurant on site.

 Most workshops are free, although some may include modest fees to cover the cost of course materials.
+Limited to 25 participants.

-Methods of Teaching Environmental Education
+Educator Workshop: Methods of Teaching Environmental Education

 Educator Workshop: Wild About Elk: Thursday, Aug.
 17